dkleftogi/cfDNA_AnalysisPipeline/Execution_examples.md

 ```

-To make the example more interactive let us assume the following exxample with input arguments:
+To make the example more interactive let us assume the following with input arguments:

 ```
 	1. /home/centos